Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Studied**

-    You gain proficiency in one skill of your choice.
+    You gain :material-lightbulb-on: proficiency in one skill of your choice.

 - **Expert**